forestryio/forestry.io/hugo/content/blog/hugo-vs-jekyll-benchmark.md

 ![](/uploads/2018/01/hugo-vs-jekyll-advanced-test.png)

 Again, running the test up to a 10,000 page site shows a much greater difference.
-The data dwarfs the previous graph.
+The data from the previous graph gets dwarfed when plotted beside the 10,000 page test.

 ![](/uploads/2018/01/Hugo-vs-jekyll-advanced-test-10k-pages.png)